-Myositis is a rare muscle disease that causes muscle weakness.
+Myositis is a rare autoimmune disease that causes muscle weakness.
 There are different types of the condition.

 What is myositis?

-The main symptom is muscle weakness which may be progressive and can be severely disabling.
-In most people myositis starts very gradually – the first signs might be an unusual rash or tripping and falling more regularly.
+The main symptom is muscle weakness.
+This may be progressive and can be severely disabling.
+In most people, myositis starts very gradually.
+The first signs might be an unusual rash or tripping and falling more regularly.

-All types of myositis can be accompanied by pain, depression and feelings of unhappiness.
+People with myositis can also experience pain, fatigue, depression and feelings of unhappiness.

 What causes myositis?

-The definitive cause is unknown, but both genetic predisposition and environmental factors are thought to play a part.
+The definitive cause is unknown.
+Experts think genetic predisposition and environmental factors both play a part.

-Dermatomyositis, polymyositis and juvenile dermatomyositis are thought to be autoimmune diseases.
-This is where the immune system attacks the body’s own tissues, in these cases the muscles, leading to persistent and chronic inflammation.
+Polymyositis and dermatomyositis (including juvenile dermatomyositis) are thought to be autoimmune diseases.
+This is where the immune system attacks the body’s own tissues.
+In these cases it is the muscles, leading to persistent and chronic inflammation.

-The cause of inclusion body myositis is speculative and may involve both autoimmune and degenerative processes.
+The cause of inclusion body myositis is more unknown and may involve both autoimmune and degenerative processes.

-Myositis can affect people of any age and there is no way to predict who will be affected by it.
+Myositis can affect people of any age.
+While genetic factors play a part, there is no good way to predict who will be affected by it.

 Is there a cure?

-There is no cure but most types of myositis can be treated using steroids and immunosuppressant medication.
-Unfortunately inclusion body myositis is unresponsive to current treatment and is often a case of adapting to live and cope with the disease.
+There is currently no cure.
+Most types of myositis can be treated using steroids and other medications which suppress the immune system.
+Unfortunately inclusion body myositis is unresponsive to current treatment.
+Instead, it is often a case of adapting to live with the disease.